 The Scope of Academic Curriculum

-The curriculum is structured to provide students the knowledge and skills required to (1) meet the entry requirements of the professions of integrative health science, (2) diagnose the condition and problems of patients through new and integrative methods; prescribe appropriate treatment/ activities and medications; and recommend proper health habits and nutrition essential to maintain good health, and (3) conduct statistical and appropriate research to evaluate the effectiveness of alternative and complementary health treatments.
+The curriculum is structured to provide students the knowledge and skills required to (1) meet the entry requirements of the professions of integrative health science, ((2) conduct statistical and appropriate research to evaluate the effectiveness of alternative and complementary health treatments.

 The CASM curriculum is comprehensive.
 It contains course that provide each student a thorough knowledge of complementary medicines and the skills to apply that Knowledge prescriptively in the treatment of patients.
 The course content, grounded in Vis Mediatrix naturae, is ingrained in the student through meticulous discussions and clarifications, and the practical skills are mastered by rigorous and repetitive practices under expert supervision.